"Blink your eyes

-- The Superintendent Municipal AI in Halo 3: ODST can only communicate via pre-recorded audio city notices and traffic signs.
+- New Mombasa's Superintendent Municipal AI in Halo 3: ODST can only communicate via pre-recorded audio city notices and traffic signs.
 For example, when attempting to ask marines to not blow up a bridge, it asks them to 'Keep It Clean, Respect Public Property'.
-When faced with the eventuality that the Covenant would soon be accessing it's datacenter, the AI releases the bridge controls and ironically responds 'Bridge Toll Accepted, Have a Pleasant Trip.'
+When faced with the eventuality that the Covenant would soon be accessing its datacenter, the AI releases the bridge controls and ironically responds 'Bridge Toll Accepted, Have a Pleasant Trip.'

 - In Knights of the Old Republic, you can suggest for Bastila to help you with the Karma Meter by blinking once for Light Side, twice for Dark Side.
 She's not amused.

 - The Lost Crown: In Nigel's first conversation with Verity, the ghost of a little girl, he asks her to knock twice for yes, once for no.

 - In Dark Fall 2: Lights Out, Benjamin Parker must have a similar conversation with Nigel's former partner, Polly White, before she can trust him and show him where her other pair of ghost-hunting glasses are.
 For some reason this was taken out in the Director's Cut, and the same map, while still available, can be easily missed.